Frequently Asked Questions

 Brandeis' first and only arts-focused study abroad program is located in the historic medieval city of Siena, Italy.
 Siena is a city rich in artistic masterpieces and complex social structures.
 The city itself is a jewel of preservation in Europe and is surrounded by a dynamic and thriving landscape filled with ongoing agricultural production.

 Siena as a location for studying art and art history is extraordinary for its contributions to art of the early Renaissance.
 Students will be able to study and create art in response to original master works from the Italian Renaissance.
-Close proximity to the artistic centers of Florence and Pisa provide additional resources for study and creative inspiration and make Siena an ideal central location.
+Close proximity to the artistic centers of Florence, Assisi, and San Gimignano provide additional resources for study and creative inspiration and make Siena an ideal central location.

 Brandeis in Siena is a studio art and art history program in Siena, Italy.
 This intensive summer program will promote artistic development, appreciation, and cultural understanding in the unique setting of the historic city of Siena.
-The program consists of two courses taught in English comprised of one studio art course and one art history course and is a collaborative exchange program between Brandeis University and the Siena Art Institute/Siena School of the Liberal Arts programs.
+The program consists of two courses taught in English comprised of one studio art course and one art history course and is a collaborative study abroad program between Brandeis University and the Siena Art Institute.

 Yes, the program runs from early July to mid-August.
-There are pre-departure orientations in the spring semester prior to the summer of study.
 Students wishing to go to Siena during the academic year should meet with a member of the study abroad staff for other options.

 The application deadline typically occurs in mid-March, but interested students are encouraged to apply early.
 Applications are reviewed up until the deadline as long as space is available.

 Both courses are Brandeis courses and appear on transcripts as graded Brandeis coursework, not transfer credit.